simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 4. [Conclusion](#Conclusion)

 # Introduction
-Programming languages can be classified by their features by programming paradigms.
-Imperative, which is procedual and object-oriented, and declarative, which is functional and mathematical, languages are the most common programming paradigms.
+Programming languages can be classified by their features in programming paradigms.
+Imperative, which is procedual and object-oriented, and declarative, which is functional and mathematical, languages are the most common.
 Functional programming is part of the declarative programming paradigm.
-The process of building software using the composation of pure functions and avoiding shared state, mutable data and side effects.\
+It is process of building software using the composation of pure functions and avoiding shared state, mutable data and side effects.\
 The difference between imperative and declarative programming is amongst other things, that global state can affect the value of the function.
-The same expression can, depending on the state of the program, result in differnt value [19].
+The same expression with imperative programming can, depending on the state of the program, result in a different value [19].

 ## Relevance
 The functional programming language Erlang is widely used in the industry.
-Facebook, Whatsapp and many more companies use Erlang, with the biggest being Ericsson.
+Facebook, Whatsapp and many more companies use Erlang, with the company with the most usage being Ericsson.
 Ericsson uses functional programming for writing software used in telecommunication systems [1].
 Facebook uses Haskell and ML besides Erlang, which was used for building the Facebook Chat [2].
 Haskell is another functional programming language that is widely used.
 On the Haskell website are many examples of the use of the programming language.
 The range of use is diverse with aerospace, commercial, finance, web startup and many more.
 AT&T, Deutsche Bank, Facebook, Google, and Intel are some of the companies that use Haskell [3].\
 The named examples show that functional programming is relevant and used in the industry.

 ## Key Concepts
 Functional programming was invented to investigate problems like computability, function application and recursion.
 It has it origins in lambda calculus, a formal system in mathematical logic [19].\
-Examples for functional languages are Haskell, Erlang, F# and Lisp.\n Pure functions is one key concept of functional programming.
+Examples for functional languages are Haskell, Erlang, F# and Lisp.\n Pure functions are one key concept of functional programming.
 The opposite of pure functions are impure functions.
-An impure action is for example manipulating a variable outside of the method.
+An impure action is impure if it, for example, manipulates a variable outside of the method.
 A pure function in contrast does take an input and produces an output.
-They do not rely on global state or variables outside of itself.
-They operate independently from the state outside of the function [4].
+It does not rely on global state or variables outside of itself.
+It operates independently from the state outside of the function [4].
 A pure function always produces the same output for the same input.
 The shared state of a function is any variable, object or memory that exists in shared scope [5].
 Removing the shared state a layer reduces the complexity by focusing only on what is given and how to process it [6].
 After removing the shared state, the result does not change when changing the order or timing of function calls.\
 Closures, also called first-class and higher-order functions, are functions that can take functions as an argument or return functions as result.
-With closures it is possible to do currying, a technique to translate the evaluation of a function that takes multiple arguments with a single argument for each into evaluation a sequence of functions.\
+With closures it is possible to do currying, a technique to translate the evaluation of a function that takes multiple arguments with a single argument into the evaluation of a sequence of functions.\
 Lazy Evaluation is also called call-by-need [7].
 It is a useful technique which allows the delaying of the evaluation of code until the result is required.\
-Another conpect of functional programming is immutability.
+Another concept that is important for functional programming is immutability.
 Immutable objects can not be changed.
 A variable that has been initialized cannot be modified afterwards.
 Functional programming does not use loops, but recursion.
 Recursion is less error prone than loops, but more difficult to understand and less performant [8].\
 There are many advantages and disadvantages of functional programming.
 The readability of the code can be reduced when only using pure functions and the performance can be decreased because of immutability and recursion.
-Testing and debugging for functional programming is easier, because the pure functions do not produce changes but immutable values.
-Functions can be treaded as values and passed as parameters to functions, from which follows easier understandable code [9].
+Testing and debugging for functional programming is easier, because the pure functions do not produce changes to immutable values.
+Functions can be treated as values and passed as parameters to other functions, from which follows easier understandable code as well [9].

 ## Structure
-The Aim of this paper is to compare the functional programming of the programmin languages Go and Objective C.\
+The aim of this paper is to compare functional programming of the programming languages Go and Objective C.\
-The key concepts of functional programming is explained in chapter 1.2.
+The key concepts of functional programming ar explained in above.
 In chapter 2 the programming language Go will be presented and in chapter 3 the programming language Objective C. After the basics of the programming language are explained, it is checked if each of the key concepts of functional programming can be applied to the programming language.
 Chapter 4 draws a conclusion and summarizes the paper.

 # Golang
-Golang, or short Go, is  an open source project that is being developend by a team at Google and the open source community [10].
+Golang, or short Go, is an open source project that is being developed by a team at Google and the open source community [10].
 Robert Griesemer, Rob Pike and Ken Thompson thought about a new language on September 21, 2007.
 This language became Go and a open source project on November 10,2009 [11].
 The first release was in March 2012 with the version '1' and in september 2019 was the latest release with version '1.13' [10].
 Go tries to reduce clutter and complexity by removing ancestors and header files [11].\
-Go is a multi-paradigm language, which means it is imperative and declarative.
+It is a multi-paradigm language, which means it is imperative and declarative.

 ### Pure functions in Go
 Pure functions are natively implemented in Go: